You Lost More Than a Partner. You Lost Your Conversation Partner.

 Expect to be rusty and accept it.
 You will think slower when speaking during your first few dates back.
 You will use more filler words than you'd like.
 You might trail off or over-explain.
 None of this is permanent, and most people are far more forgiving of conversational imperfection than your anxious brain predicts.

 Prepare a few topics, not a script.
 Having two or three things you genuinely want to discuss gives you anchors when your mind blanks.
 Not rehearsed lines -- actual things you're curious about.
 "What's the most interesting thing that happened to you this week?" is simple and it works.
+For more date-specific recovery lines, use what to say on a first date when your mind goes blank.

 The Part Nobody Says